irena-flextool/flextool/docs/reference.md

 - `ramp_speed_up` - [per unit / minute] Maximum ramp up speed.
 Constant.
 - `ramp_speed_down` - [per unit / minute] Maximum ramp down speed.
 Constant.

-## Units constrained by profiles
+### Units constrained by profiles

 Some generators (e.g. VRE) are not converting energy from one node to the other.
 Instead, their generation is determined (or limited) by a specific generation profile set by a `profile` object with a `profile_method`, thats state whether the profile forces an *upper_limit*, *lower_limit* or *equal*ity.
 Finally `profile` object is given a `profile` time series (or it can also be a constant).
 One needs to use `node__profile`, `unit__node__profile` or `connection__profile` to apply the profile to specific energy flow (or storage state in the case of `node__profile`).

-# Connections
+## Connections

 Connections can have an `existing` transfer capacity as well as an opportunity to invest in new capacity and retire old capacity.
 The functional choices of connections include the `is_active`, `transfer_method`, `invest_method`, `startup_method` as well as a choice if the tranfer connection `is_DC`.
 Parameters for the connection are defined in the `connection` object, but the two `nodes` it connects are defined by establishing a relationship between `connection--leftNode--rightNode`.

 - `existing` - [MW] Existing capacity.
 Constant.
 - `efficiency` - [factor, typically between 0-1] Efficiency of a connection.
 Constant or time.
-- `constraint_capacity_coefficient` - A map of coefficients (Index: constraint name, value: coefficient) to represent the participation of the connection capacity in user-defined constraints.  [(invest - divest variable) x coefficient] will be on the left side of the equation.
+- `constraint_capacity_coefficient` - A map of coefficients (Index: constraint name, value: coefficient) to represent the participation of the connection capacity in user-defined constraints.  [(invest - divest variable) x coefficient] will be added to the left side of the constraint equation.
 Invest and divest variables are not multiplied by unitsize.
 - `other_operational_cost` - [CUR/MWh] Other operational variable cost for trasferring over the connection.
 Constant or time.
 - `fixed_cost` - [CUR/kW] Annual fixed cost.
 Constant or period.
 - `invest_cost` - [CUR/kW] Investment cost for new 'virtual' capacity.
 Constant or period.